Corpusclockwork/VueImageMarker/README.md

 # Vue Image Marker

-I made a Vue equivalent of this (https://www.npmjs.com/package/react-image-marker) (or an alternative version of this (https://github.com/jarvisniu/vue-image-marker) I suppose) for one of my other projects.
-The project is structured using Vue Composition API, which is apparently the way forward when it comes to Vue.
-I had never used it before so built this to get some experience in it.
+I made a Vue equivalent of this (https://www.npmjs.com/package/react-image-marker) (or an alternative version of this (https://github.com/jarvisniu/vue-image-marker) I suppose) in one of my other projects (https://github.com/Corpusclockwork/alien_top_logger).
+I've remade this component using  Vue Composition API, which is apparently the way forward when it comes to Vue.
+I had never used it before so built this to get some experience.

 ## Functionality
 The component is called ImageMarker, and it takes the neccessary props, imageName, canvasReference and markers.
 In the parent component you are using the ImageMarker in, you can use the functions               `calculateMarkerXPositionRect`,